puppetlabs/puppet-docs/source/puppet/6.0/install_osx.md

     As each agent runs for the first time, it will submit a certificate signing request (CSR) to the certificate authority (CA) Puppet master.
 You'll need to log into that server to check for certs and sign them.

-    -   Run `sudo /opt/puppetlabs/bin/puppet cert list` to see any outstanding requests.
+    -   Run `sudo /opt/puppetlabs/bin/puppetserver ca list` to see any outstanding requests.
-    -   Run `sudo /opt/puppetlabs/bin/puppet cert sign <NAME>` to sign a request.
+    -   Run `sudo /opt/puppetlabs/bin/puppetserver ca sign <NAME>` to sign a request.

     After an agent's certificate is signed, it regularly fetches and applies configurations from the Puppet master.